Cr0mb/BHU-GitHub-Directory/README.md

 ## 📬 Contributing

-If you're a member of the Black Hats Under Ground community and would like to be featured in this directory, please submit a pull request with the following information:
+If you're a member of the Black Hats Under Ground community and would like to be featured in this directory, please submit a request by messaging @cr0mbleonthegame either in the server or by private message.

 * GitHub Username
 * Number of Public Repositories